Seaholme railway station

-Seaholme railway station is a commuter railway station in Melbourne, Victoria, Australia.
-The station is named after, and serves, the western suburb of the same name.
+Seaholme station is a railway station operated by Metro Trains Melbourne on the Werribee line, part of Melbourne's rail network.
+It serves the western suburb of Seaholme in Melbourne, Victoria, Australia.

 Opened on 26 January 1920, Seaholme station is a ground level unstaffed station, featuring one side platform.
 The station is only partially accessible due to a steep access ramp.

-Seaholme railway station is served by the Werribee line, which is a part of Melbourne's railway network.
 The station also connects to bus routes 411 and 412.
 The journey to Southern Cross railway station is approximately 16.13 km.

 Description

 Seaholme railway station is located in Seaholme, a suburb of Melbourne, Victoria.
 Operated by VicTrack, the station is owned by Metro Trains Melbourne.
 The station is approximately 16.13 km away from Southern Cross station.
 The adjacent stations are Newport up towards Melbourne and Altona down towards Werribee.

 The station consists of one side platform with a total of one platform edge.
 The station has a gabled weatherboard building with a timber verandah.
 The platform edge is made of timber.